 It’s amazing what you learn when you stop talking at work and start listening.
 This is particularly true when you are meeting with the world’s best innovators and product builders.
 We get to practice our listening skills a lot because at Aha! we speak with hundreds of product managers each week.

-To our own surprise, we consistently hear someone tell us that they found Aha! while searching for “a great project management tool.”
+To our own surprise, we consistently hear people tell us that they found Aha! while searching for “a great project management tool.”

 We love hearing this — but we always clarify that there is a big difference between product and project management.
 Especially when it comes to roadmaps.

 While there are some similarities, there are also many key differences between product roadmaps and project roadmaps.
 And understanding them starts with knowing the difference between a product and a project.

 A product is a good or service which is provided to a group of users.
 Products can be anything ranging from physical items to software applications to services that are delivered to an end user.

 A project is a series of tasks or plans that are implemented over a set period of time.
 Once its outcome has been accomplished, the project is complete.

 Products and projects are connected in many ways.
 The main way is that a product often contains many projects before it is ready to be launched or updated.
 Each project has a clear timeline with designated start and end dates.
 The end date denotes when the project is accomplished.
 Some may even consider “sprints” to be mini-projects.

 However, a product does not have a clear start and end date.
 Instead, the product will be continually improved as feedback is collected and the product team prioritizes what to build based on what will create the most value.